ambientlight/puppylog/README.md

 monitor alerts meta <alert name>
 ```

-## Requirements

-- [X] It should default to reading /tmp/access.log and be overrideable
-- [X] Display stats every 10s about the traffic during those 10s: the sections of the web site with the most hits, as well as interesting summary statistics on the traffic as a whole.
-A section is defined as being what's before the second '/' in the resource section of the log line.
-For example, the section for "/pages/create" is "/pages"

-- [X] Make sure a user can keep the app running and monitor the log file continuously

-- [X] Whenever total traffic for the past 2 minutes exceeds a certain number on average, print or display a message saying that “High traffic generated an alert - hits = {value}, triggered at {time}”.
-The default threshold should be 10 requests per second, and should be overridable

-- [X] Whenever the total traffic drops again below that value on average for the past 2 minutes, print or display another message detailing when the alert recovered

-- [ ] Write a test for the alerting logic (not yet:( )
-- [X] Explain how you’d improve on this application design

 ## Architecture

 Timescaledb has been selected as database backend for this as it is generally a reasonable datastore purposely-build to store and scale timeseries data in timebased chunks (hypertables).
 With the release of timescaledb 2.0 we can have an out-of-the box multinode setup making seting a scalable infra way easier.